supersheepbear/CarND-Traffic-Sign-Classifier-P2-Yang/README.md

 ## 1.5 Image augmentation 2nd attempt(light augmentation)
 **This is the second attemp of my image augmentation(This augmentation data set is used for final model)**<br>
 From the 1st attemp I found that I should not add too much noise on images.
-The reason is that the augmented images may be impossible for machine or human beings to interpret after heavy agumentation.
+The reason is that the augmented images may be impossible for machine or human beings to interpret after heavy augmentation.
-So in the 2nd try of augmentation, I use less heavy augmentation techniques to get a reasonable traning set.
+In the 2nd try of augmentation, I use less heavy augmentation techniques to get a reasonable traning set.
 This ends up getting better perfomance in my final model.
 Below is the list of augmentations.

 - make images brighter or darker
 - Apply affine transformations to each image(Scale/zoom them, translate/move them, rotate them and shear them)

-Now process original training images and save to a local file train_aug_adjust.p<br>
+The original training images are saved to a local file train_aug_adjust.p<br>
 The new training set is 5 times larger than the original training set.
 Here are examples of 2st attemp augmentation images.
 We can see that it is not heavy augmentation like the 1st attempt